xcp-ng/xcp-ng-org/docs/install.md

 This is just an example with VirtualBox.

 To test the PXE in a VirtualBox environment you'll need to populate the [PXE special folder](https://www.virtualbox.org/manual/ch06.html#nat-tftp).
-Most of the content comes from the iso image.
+Most of the content comes from the ISO image.
 ```
 /Users/nraynaud/Library/Virtualbox/TFTP
 ├── mboot.c32              <- from /boot/pxelinux